eCommerce personalization Will Take Over Traditional Commerce in 2021

 Semantic Understanding – If a shopper searches for a black laptop, they are probably looking for a black notebook.
 But a keyword search may instead deliver a page of black accessories along with a computer.
 This situation can be a bummer!

 An intelligent semantic search considers the words in context, just as a human sales clerk would do.
 Sometimes a messenger chatbot is not an answer to eCommerce personalization.
 Sometimes it’s all about how clearly you arrange the data and put it forward in front of your customers.

 Segmentation & Targeting – Just like a good salesman picks up clues on what kind of merchandise suits a customer – what color he/she likes, what he/she can afford, and how soon he/she wants.
 You can take a similar approach online.

 Let the machine learning process all that information and match it against your inventory in real-time.
 Not only can machine learning help guide individuals fast, but it can also offer options a human might have missed.

 Personalization – 1:1 personalization requires rapid data aggregation.
 Product recommendation is one such way that displays offers for customers based on their browsing history.

-Online stores have “you might also like” | “Others have purchased” sections – these are common prompts that signal towards eCommerce personalization.
+Online stores have “you might also like” | “Others have purchased” sections – these are common prompts that signal towards E-commerce personalization.

 How eCommerce Personalization Will Evolve in 2021 – The Road Ahead

-Today, it’s a rare sight to visit an eCommerce store that doesn’t use at least some degree of personalized shopping experience.
+Today, it’s a rare sight to visit an online store that doesn’t use at least some degree of personalized shopping experience.
 Despite this, we have by no means reached the limit of what conversational commerce can do!

 As technology evolves, we learn more about how consumers respond to personalized experiences, new trends and capabilities will emerge.
 Keeping this in mind, here are some predictions made in the world of eCommerce personalization that would continue to prevail in 2021.
 Online sellers will be able to provide a whole new personalized shopping experience to their customers.